jannek/codejournal/README.md

 ## Known Issues

-Only top-level headings supported.
+* Only top-level headings supported.

-## Release Notes
+## References

-### 1.0.0

-Initial release of Code Journal.
+The icon used is by Harwen.
+It is free to use for non-commercial use.
+Source: [IconArchive](http://www.iconarchive.com/show/pleasant-icons-by-harwen/Default-Icon-icon.html)